rickdcareer/resume-rag/README.md

 # Resume RAG API

+Note: This is code I have open-sourced related to a commercial project that I am working on.
+I am happy to talk more about that project as well the code for that is not open source.
+I am currently seeking employment and also open to talking to potential partners or investors.
+Please reach out if you want to get in touch: rickdcareer458@gmail.com

 A **working Resume RAG (Retrieval Augmented Generation) API** that intelligently tailors resumes to job descriptions using local embeddings and OpenAI GPT-4o.

 ## 🎯 What It Does